 3. Security Concerns

 There is a huge threat to your cloud drive and your information if you are using them in public computers or office computers.
-This also allows malware, spyware and other threats crawling through your data.
-This is one of the biggest threat for your information.
+This also allows malware, spyware, and other threats to crawl through your data.
+This is one of the biggest threats to your information.

-While using your cloud storage for accessing your data, you may also become a victim of hacking.
-The data in your cloud storage is always exposed to all kind of hackers.
-Your data can also be a subject of phishing attack.
+While using your cloud storage to access your data, you may also become a victim of hacking.
+The data in your cloud storage is always exposed to all kinds of hackers.
+Your data can also be the subject of phishing attacks.

 With all these threats, you might want to keep your sensitive information up to yourself and in your compact hard drive.
 This will free your important files from any exposure to hacking, phishing, and malware.

-Comparatively, external hard drives are not totally secure from corruption, physical damage and other threats.
-But are a bit safe as a physical asset?
-In a case of corruption of partition in your drive, recovering data from deleted partition made possible with some third party applications.
+Comparatively, external hard drives are not totally secure from corruption, physical damage, and other threats.
+But are they a bit safe as a physical asset?
+In the case of corruption of partition in your drive, recovering data from deleted partition is made possible with some third-party applications.

-But to use it in a full-fledged manner, you will have to buy the subscriptions for these cloud storages.
+But to use it in a full-fledged manner, you will have to buy the subscriptions for this cloud storage.
 The charges for 1 year in a cloud storage service may cost you the price of 2 hard drives.
 Sounds strange, but true.

 5. Rights and Ownership

-This is one of the most neglected and misunderstood aspects of using a cloud based storage for your data.
+This is one of the most neglected and misunderstood aspects of using cloud-based storage for your data.
 Most people do not care about the license agreements and terms and conditions before using the service.
 However, it can be troublesome for some of the users with the integrity of data.

-The Google terms and conditions state clearly about the usage rights of the information that you upload to your drive.
-It states “What is yours stays yours” at the same time it clearly mentions when you upload, store or send anything over the google network, you are giving them the ultimate right to host, store modify, communicate, republish or distribute your content.
+The Google terms and conditions state clearly the usage rights of the information that you upload to your drive.
+It states “What is yours stays yours” At the same time it clearly mentions when you upload, store, or send anything over the Google network, you are giving them the ultimate right to host, store modify, communicate, republish, or distribute your content.

 With all these terms and conditions, you can imagine the integrity of your data on cloud storage.
 Indeed, this is a great technology to store your information and get it whenever you like.
 But these limit the enthusiasm for using these systems.

-In conclusion, we can state that in spite of the growing popularity of cloud-based storages, and decrease the popularity of external hard drives the use of these small portable drives is significant.
-Still, in 2017, the cloud-based storage systems are unable to completely replace the importance of external hard drives.
+In conclusion, we can state that in spite of the growing popularity of cloud-based storage, and the decrease in the popularity of external hard drives the use of these small portable drives is significant.
+Still, in 2017, the cloud-based storage systems were unable to completely replace the importance of external hard drives.